Skip to main content

 Create your account

-Open your DataErai site and go to Sign up.
-Create an account with your name, email, and a password, or choose Continue with Globus to sign in with your institutional Globus identity.
+Open your Dataerai site and go to Sign up.
+Create an account with your name, email, and a password, or choose Continue with Globus to sign in through a trusted identity provider, such as your university or Google.

 2